Statewide Wildlife Transport Team

 2. E-Mail email@example.com to confirm your availability and with any questions.

-(If you live in Omaha or Lincoln, you can join this team; however, you may also want to consider completing a regular Volunteer Application and attending Rescue & Reunification training in Louisville.
+(If you live in Omaha or Lincoln, you can join this team; however, you may also want to consider completing a regular Volunteer Application and attending Rescue & Reunification training.
 See our standard Volunteer page for more details on getting started.)

 Want to Help Recruit Members for the Transport Team?

 Download this flyer and share it by e-mail, on social media, and in your local coffee house, veterinary clinic, animal shelter, or community center!